ButterFlier-Irene/AILab-Project/README.md

 # Letters and Numbers Sign Recognition (ASL)

-### All the files contain detailed comments within them about the methods used.
+### All the Python files contain detailed comments within them about the methods used.

-Overview:
+Files overview:

 ```
 dataset.py - Creating a csv file with img paths
-dataset.csv - The file created by dataset.py file
+dataset.csv - The file created by dataset.py file (this file helps us with reading the imgs)
-coordinates.py  - Creating the dataset using the previously created dataset.csv file
+coordinates.py  - Creating the coordinate dataset using the previously created dataset.csv file
-coordinates.csv - The dataset created by coordinates.py file which will be given to the model
+coordinates.csv - The csv file created by coordinates.py file which will be given to the model

-handLandmarks.py - Contains all the media pipe functions
+handLandmarks.py - Contains all the MediaPipe functions
 model.py - Creating the model
 model.joblib - Our saved model